Fujitsu providing servers for data centre inside a wind turbine

 Fujitsu SELECT Partner Green IT – Das Systemhaus (Green IT) is profiting from the low energy requirements as well as the low-cost electricity produced by the wind turbine itself, allowing it to pass on substantial cost savings to customers.

 Fujitsu EMEIA vice president and head of channel and sales operations Dave Hazard says this means Green IT's cloud-based services are competitively priced and eco-friendly with a near-zero carbon footprint.

 "Businesses increasingly expect their suppliers to be innovative both in terms of the services they offer and how they deliver them,” says Hazard.

-Green IT CIO Christian Hoffmeister says the wind turbine data centre concept has the potential to offset the impact of the growing carbon footprint caused by businesses’ ongoing digital transformations.
+Green IT CIO Christian Hoffmeister says the wind turbine data center concept has the potential to offset the impact of the growing carbon footprint caused by businesses' ongoing digital transformations.